 b.
 Name of the group, and where the group is from (town/suburb/city and state, eg. “Bowen, Queensland” or “Fitzroy, Melbourne, Victoria”).

 c.
 Title and composer of the piece being performed.

 iii.
 What did you learn from playing it?

 iv.
 What else do you want to tell us?

 e.
-Introduction videos must be uploaded to a secure file-sharing website (Dropbox, Google Drive, WeTransfer, etc).
-The link to the video should then be included on the Championship online entry form.
-Videos may be shared publicly.
+Introduction videos must be uploaded to a secure file-sharing website in the same folder/location as your entry video.
+The link for the videos must be included on the championship online entry form.

-5. Following the Semi-Finals, six groups will be selected to progress to the Grand Final in Melbourne on September 6, 2020.
+2. Following the Semi-Finals, 6 groups will be selected to progress to the Grand Final in Melbourne on September 6, 2020.

 THE DECISIONS OF THE JUDGING PANEL WILL BE FINAL.
 NO CORRESPONDENCE WILL BE ENTERED INTO.

-Any general queries about the Championship or the above rules should be referred to Championship Management ([email protected]).
-Decisions made by Championship Management will be final.
+Any general queries about the championship or the above rules should be referred to championship management [email protected].